ComposableFi/composable/rfcs/0015-one-signature-multihop-transfer-solution-ibc-xcm.md

 To be handled in next RFC or implementation.

+## Error handling

+XCM multi hop transfers [will not fail](https://substrate.stackexchange.com/questions/6831/how-does-the-xcvm-architecture-ensure-the-absoluteness-principle-described).
+We can apply same principles to IBC from start for initial chains.

+In case of fail, should follow usual resolution process as documented.

+Improvement would be, for IBC<->XCM connection, adopting sending [XCM packet back as in IBC](https://github.com/strangelove-ventures/packet-forward-middleware).
+Sure this must be imlemented eventually for pure IBC<->IBC hops.

 ## Notes

 Also account encoding never discussed, but assumption that they will take some time to be handled well.